27 April 1940 is a day that will forever be remembered in Lebanese football.

 Cordahi earned his first international cap in 1937, playing for Lebanon until his retirement.
 Nicknamed the “Golden Foot”, Cordahi was also offered to play for the national teams of Syria and Palestine, but declined and became the Lebanon’s national team captain.

 Cordahi’s first official international appearance for Lebanon was the game against Palestine in 1940, where he became Lebanon’s first official goalscorer.
-He made another official appearance for Lebanon in 1942, in a friendly against Syria.
+He made two other official appearances for Lebanon, in friendlies against Syria in 1942 and 1947.
 Cordahi has played other unofficial international games for “Beirut XI”.

 Cordahi worked for the Lebanese railways while playing for their club between 1935 and 1942, before working between 1944 and 1953 at “Régie des Tabacs et Tombacs”, a tobacco manufacturing and trade company.